 - Known Issues

 Lync is available to all UIS employees via the UIS Webstore.
-There are three versions of Lync available for download – one for Macs, one for 32-bit Windows, and one for 64-bit Windows.
-If you are not sure which Windows version applies to your computer,
+There are two versions of Lync available for download – one for Macs and one for Windows.

 Microsoft offers several resources and tools to assist in maximizing your use of Lync.